-Park Tae-hwan, who won the 400-meter freestyle at the 2008 Beijing Olympics, received an 18-month ban from world swimming governing body FINA on Monday after testing positive for testosterone in an out-of-competition drug test.
-The KOC's current rule, which was introduced last year, prevents Park from competing in Rio.
+Park, who won South Korea's only ever swimming gold in the 400 meters freestyle at the 2008 Beijing Games, was handed the ban Monday by world swimming governing body FINA after testing positive for testosterone in an out-of-competition drug test.
 The FINA ban began retroactively the day of the positive test in early September and will expire on March 2, 2016.

-When the positive test was made public in January, Park's representatives blamed it on an injection administered by a local hospital, which offered him free chiropractic and other treatments in July.
+Park's agency has blamed the results on an injection administered by a local hospital, which offered him free chiropractic and other treatments in July.

 Park is the latest in a long list of accomplished swimmers to be handed doping bans recently, with Chinese rival Sun Yang - a two-time Olympic champion - having served a three-month suspension last year.